Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 11. Everybody Wants Some!!
 (2016)

 Everyone Wants Others !!
-It is intended to play as a link to Linklater’s’70’s-Dazed and Confused episode, with the author/director enjoying his decent style of decade and swagger.
+It is intended to link to Linklater’s’70’s-Dazed and Confused episode, with the author/director enjoying his decent style of decade and swagger.

-Large fabrics, larger hair, even larger facial hair, and greater pride are commonplace throughout this unpopular proverb.
+Large fabrics, larger hair, larger facial hair, and greater pride are commonplace throughout this unpopular proverb.

-Slightly proud of the plot, Linklater’s film is content to stand next to Jake and his new friends to see where their passions, whims, and libidos will lead.
+Slightly proud of the plot, Linklater’s film is content to follow Jake and his new friends to see where their passions, whims, and libidos will lead.

 And its laid-back vibe pays off as it progresses, considering that the single-note characters initially appear to be smug louts, wild hyper-gonzo cards, dim-bulb doofuses, or eight hillbillies are slowly improving.

 Their unique personality.
-Their dedicated days of relaxation, their nights spent shaving and cologne before hitting the city looking for a woman to have sex with, the hard-working and strong Linklater actors are a symbol of cocksure vigor.
+With their dedicated days of relaxation and their nights spent shaving and cologne before hitting the city looking for a woman to have sex with, the hard-working and strong Linklater actors are a symbol of cocksure vigor.

 12. The Bad News Bears (1976)